Pros and Cons of C-sec and Normal Delivery

 Oct 5, 2019

-There is a lot that is been talked or written or printed about Normal/vaginal delivery versus Surgery/C-sec.
-In general, we all know that vaginal delivery is anytime a better option compared to surgery.
-But we also know that in reality, the surgery cases are on an all-time rise.
+There is a lot that is talked or written, or printed about Normal/vaginal delivery versus Surgery/C-sec.
+In general, we all know that vaginal delivery is always a better option compared to surgery.
+But we also know that in reality, the surgery cases are on an all-time high.
 Let’s look into the possible benefits and risks attached to both.

 Vaginal Delivery: